Integrate Catalyst SD-WAN Manager with Security Cloud Control

 Security Cloud Control

-Onboard a Catalyst SD-WAN Manager that also imports associated Secure Router routers.
+Onboard your Catalyst SD-WAN Manager.
+The onboarding process also imports your associated Secure Router routers.
 For more information, see Integrate Catalyst SD-WAN Manager with Security Cloud Control.

 3